Arcadia-Science/2024-tick-sg-peptides-tsa/README.md

 ### Description of the folder structure

-* envs: Contains conda environment yaml files used by snakemake and to run the snakemake pipelines and notebooks.
+* envs/: Contains conda environment yaml files used by snakemake and to run the snakemake pipelines and notebooks.
-* inputs: Contains input files for the analysis as well as models for tools used in the repository.
+* inputs/: Contains input files for the analysis as well as models for tools used in the repository.
-* notebooks: Contains jupyter notebooks that analyze the predicted peptides.
+* notebooks/: Contains jupyter notebooks that analyze the predicted peptides.
-* scripts: Scripts executed by the snakemake pipelines.
+* scripts/: Scripts executed by the snakemake pipelines.
 * LICENSE: Details re-use constraints.
 * README.md: Documents the project and provides run instructions.
 * `analyze-peptigate-outputs.snakefile`: Documents the steps taken to analyze (annotate and compare) the peptide sequences predicted by peptigate.
 * `prep-txomes-for-peptigate.snakefile`: Documents the steps taken to prepare the TSA transcriptomes for peptigate.
-* .github, .vscode, .gitignore, .pre-commit-config.yaml, Makefile, pyproject.toml: Snakemake template files that control the developer environment of the repository.
+* .github/, .vscode/, .gitignore, .pre-commit-config.yaml, Makefile, pyproject.toml: Snakemake template files that control the developer environment of the repository.
 See the [Arcadia-Science/snakemake-template](https://github.com/Arcadia-Science/snakemake-template) for more details.

 ### Compute Specifications